 Our documentary draws on interviews with activists involved in the 2016 Bendigo St squatting occupations, Indigenous historians, and experts in the political economy of housing.
 The project is assisted by the Institute of Postcolonial Studies through the visiting fellowship program.
 While this is our debut feature film, funding opportunities are scarce so we are currently working on a crowdfunding page that will be released by the end of this year.
-The 90-minute feature documentary will be due for release in late 2021.
+The 90-minute feature documentary will be due for release in early 2023.

 We have put together a short teaser and we welcome criticism, recommendations, feedback and support!
 To get in touch with us please email us or look out for updates about our progress through IPCS.Back to top